siyelo/dna/_docs/how-to-copy.md

 Something like this:

 1. Surf to <http://github.com/siyelo/dna>.
-2. Press the “Fork” button on the top right somewhere (here’s a [direct link](https://github.com/siyelo/dna/fork)).
+2. Press the "Fork" button on the top right somewhere (here’s a [direct link](https://github.com/siyelo/dna/fork)).
 3. You should now have your own copy of the crisp dna!
 4. Start editing!
 The articles are all in the _docs folder, and the